JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README.md

 > All affected engines, in addtion to the details below, also receive Kerbalism radioactivity.
 This rating scales with the part's dry mass.

 > :warning: WBI Classic Stock is not supported.
+This mod may also conflict with Kerbal Atomics' optional extra: KerbalAtomicsLH2NTRModSupport

 > :small_orange_diamond: = Given values are for reference and will scale with the original thrust and Isp of the affected engine.